Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Detailed background on topological data analysis

+\begin{definition}[\textbf{Clique Complex}] {The clique complex of a graph $G$ is the abstract simplical complex formed by associating a $k$-simplex to every $k+1$-clique in $G$.} \end{definition}

-The topological data we are most interested in are the Betti numbers of the simplicial complex $\mathcal{R}_{\epsilon}(X)$, which give the number of holes of a given dimension in that simplicial complex.
-We now show how to extract the Betti numbers of a simplicial complex via simplicial homology.
+The invariants we are most interested in are the Betti numbers of a clique complex associated to a graph, which give the number of holes of a given dimension in that clique complex.
+We now show how to determine the Betti numbers of an arbitrary simplicial complex via simplicial homology.